aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLTX to PPS conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and PPS files.
+<h2>Why to Convert</h2>

+Python developers often need to convert XLTX files to PPS format for various reasons.
+For example, if the application requires to display the content of XLTX file in a presentation format, then it needs to be converted to PPS format.
+Similarly, if the application needs to store the content of XLTX file in a presentation format, then it needs to be converted to PPS format.

+<h2>How Aspose.Total Helps for XLTX to PPS Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help Python developers to automate the conversion process of XLTX to PPS format.
+It includes Aspose.Cells for Python via .NET API to convert XLTX file to PDF and Aspose.Slides for Python via .NET API to save the created PDF into desired Microsoft PowerPoint format.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert XLTX file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The API provides various features to customize the conversion process.
+For example, developers can set the desired page size, orientation, resolution, and other parameters to customize the output PPS file.
+Moreover, the API also supports various other features such as setting the desired font size, font color, background color, and other parameters to customize the output PPS file.

+In addition, the API also provides various other features such as setting the desired page size, orientation, resolution, and other parameters to customize the output PPS file.
+Moreover, the API also supports various other features such as setting the desired font size, font color, background color, and other parameters to customize the output PPS file.

+Overall, Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help Python developers to automate the conversion process of XLTX to PPS format.
+It provides various features to customize the conversion process and supports various other features such as setting the desired font size, font color, background color, and other parameters to customize the output PPS file.

 {{% /blocks/products/pf/feature-page-summary %}}